 1. Schedule Everything in One Place

-You will have the best luck sticking to your schedule if you actually know what's on it.
-If you post a reminder in your smartphone, jot a meeting time onto your wall calendar, and leave a sticky note on the side of your computer, you'll have a hard time knowing what's what and when to do it.
+You will have the best luck sticking to your schedule if you know what’s on it.
+If you post a reminder in your smartphone, jot a meeting time onto your wall calendar, and leave a sticky note on the side of your computer, you’ll have a hard time knowing what’s what and when to do it.

 As per Entrepreneur, "Not only will it save time to only have to check one calendar but it will also help ensure that you are not double booking or missing any meetings."
 And be sure you include both work-related and personal business in the same place, to be sure your professional plans jive with what you've got going on during your free time.

-It doesn't matter if you prefer an old fashioned Rolodex, to store your plans in the cloud, or you like using apps.
+It doesn’t matter if you prefer an old-fashioned Rolodex, to store your plans in the cloud, or you like using apps.
 Just find one secure scheduling spot and stick with it.

 2. Think Outside the 9 to 5